 Baseline post offer testing is generally done to match that states Guide to the Evaluation of Permanent Impairment so a company can minimize their Permeant Partial Disability payout when their injured employee reaches Maximum Medical Improvement.
 If you test a person upon hire based on impairment rating guides and that person enters employment with a 4% impairment, then sustains a work related injury at the same joint, the PPD exposure can be minimized.
 If at MMI the employee has 10% impairment, the 4% impairment they had at new hire can be used to minimize the new impairment exposure and the insurance would only have to pay for the 6% of the impairment your company caused.

 II.
 Placement Post Offer Testing

 Placement post offer testing is not as popular but still quite common.
 This is where a post offer test may be performed like a Functional Capacity Evaluation, all employees are hired but the results of the test help place the person in an open position that best fits their abilities.

 Pass/Fail or Met/Not Met post offer testing still tends to be the primary reason a company may call to implement post offer testing.
 This testing is done to determine if the contingently offered employee demonstrates the physical abilities to successfully perform the essential functions of a job.
 That person’s employment offer could be rescinded if they are unable to safely perform the essential functions of the job due to the wellbeing/safety/injury exposure of the person rising to a level of a direct threat.

 Post Offer Employment Test Training

 OccuPro has trained thousands of professionals worldwide in regards to implementing legally defensible post offer employment test.
-OccuPro’s Post Offer Employment Testing Certification Course is now offered On Demand, Live In Person, and via Live Webcast and includes taking attendees to a local employer to gather the physical demands and determine the essential functions.
+OccuPro’s Post Offer Employment Testing Certification Course is offered On Demand, In Person, and via Live Webcast and includes taking attendees to a local employer to gather the physical demands and determine the essential functions.